Kids' Health

 2. Reassure your child that they’re safe

-Younger kids will need reassurance that they’re safe and nothing bad is going to happen to them again.
-After an injury, some kids will worry that they’re still in danger, and if they have any obsessive tendencies, it will take some effort to help them feel safe.
-It’s also possible that your child could develop Post-Traumatic Stress Disorder (PTSD) from the incident.
+Younger children will need to be comforted that they are safe, that nothing bad is going to happen to them, again.
+Most children, after an injury, will believe themselves at risk, and if they have obsessive tendencies, it will take some work to help them feel safe.
+It’s also possible your child could develop Post-Traumatic Stress Disorder from the experience.

 Since it’s the nervous system that controls feelings of anxiety and stress, do things that will alleviate stress and bring them out of fight or flight mode.
-For example, give your child extra hugs, even if they’re a teenager.
-If your child is really young, give them extra cuddle time and more attention.
+For example, give your child extra hugs even if they’re a teen.
+If your child is very young, give them extra cuddle time and attention.

 3. Encourage your child to share their feelings